-We took during this work two decisions that restrict the scope of this study.
-We have chosen to focus on the behavior of a single client in a real torrent.
-Whereas it may be argued that a larger number of instrumented peers would have given a better understanding of the torrents, we took the decision to be as unobtrusive as possible.
+We have chosen for this study to focus on the behavior of a single client in a real torrent.
+Whereas it may be argued that a larger number of instrumented peers would have given a better understanding of the torrents, we made the decision to be as unobtrusive as possible.
 Increasing the number of instrumented clients would have required to either control those clients ourselves, or to ask some peers to use our instrumented client.
 In both cases, the choice of the instrumented peer set would have been biased, and the behavior of the torrent impacted.
-On the contrary, our decision was to understand how a new peer (our instrumented peer) joining a real torrent behaves.
+Instead, our decision was to understand how a new peer (our instrumented peer) joining a real torrent behaves.